-Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR5 Threat Information Security and Cyber Threat (Cause) Risk that as the Council continues to move towards using new technology systems to reduce costs and fulfil communication, accessibility and transaction requirements, (threat) it becomes increasingly at risk of a security breach, either malicious or inadvertent from within the organisation or from external attacks by cyber-criminals.
+Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR5 Threat Information Security and Cyber Threat (Cause) Risk that as the Council continues to move towards using new technology systems to reduce costs and fulfil communication, accessibility and transaction requirements, (threat) it becomes increasingly at risk of a security breach, either malicious or inadvertent from within the organisation or from external attacks by cybercriminals.
 (Impact) This could result in many negative impacts, such as distress to individuals, legal, financial and reputational damage to the Council, possible penetration and crippling of the Council's IT systems preventing it from delivering its Corporate Outcomes.
-Chief Operating Officer Portfolio Holder, Finance and Assets 9 Medium ↑ The Council handles large quantities of data on a daily basis and receives a large amount of emails, around 54 million this financial year.
-Of this volume 76% is malware, viruses or spam.
-The risk of a security breach of some nature is 'likely', the likelihood of this risk is increasing globally as the number of incidents of corporate and public sector bodies having their IT systems hacked and data being stolen is rising.
+Chief Operating Officer Portfolio Holder, Democratic and Public Engagement, Assurance and ICT 9 Medium ↑ The Council handles large quantities of data on a daily basis and receives a large amount of emails, around 90 million this financial year to date.
+Of this volume 78% is malware, viruses or spam.
+The risk of a security breach of some nature is 'likely', already this Financial Year we have more Incidents than last year, 73 compared to the last financial year of 56.
+The sophistication of the attacks is increasing and so the number and types of technologies to protect the Council will need to evolve to deal with the different complexity.
+There is increasing public concern, the Council needs to continue to provide a level of service and care of its information that will engender trust from residents and businesses.
 Existing mitigation controls reduce the likelihood, the Council has a number of technologies to reduce the risk of infection; this approach is known as layered defence or defence in depth so that if the infection evades one technology then others will stop any incursion but this is a constantly changing digital arena.
-If the risk materialises there is the potential of a 'major' impact on the corporate plan which may affect services in one or more areas for a short period and so the net risk rating is 9 Medium risk and is on the 'watch' list.
+If the risk materialises there is the potential of a 'major' impact on the corporate plan which may affect services in one or more areas for a short period and so the net risk rating is 9 Medium risk.